HoneyBook/react-native-richtext-editor/README.md

 # react-native-richtext-editor
-A Flexible Rich Text Editor for React Native
+A Flexible Rich Text Editor for React Native.

-**This library currently supports only iOS**
+**This library currently supports iOS only**

 ### Demo
 ![](./demo.gif)